-The REWE Group is one of the leading retail and tourism groups in Germany and Europe.
-Approximately 345,000 employees work for the REWE Group across 21 European countries.
+The company is one of the leading retail and tourism groups in Germany and Europe.
+Approximately 345,000 employees work for the food retailer across 21 European countries.
 The retail group’s portfolio includes around 15,300 stores.
 In 2016, the company achieved a total external turnover of more than 58 billion euros.
-The REWE Group’s core business is food retailing, with full-range and discount stores both at home and abroad.
-Their best-known stores include Rewe and Penny in Germany, and Billa and Penny International in other European countries.
+The company‘s core business is food retailing, with full-range and discount stores both at home and abroad.

 Ever-increasing quality and price demands from customers, as well as strong competition, are shaping the food retail market in Germany and Europe.
 At the same time, private label brands have also been gaining importance in recent years.
 Retailers use them for customer retention and to differentiate themselves from the competition, whilst end-consumers value having a cheaper alternative to a branded product.

-INVERTO was commissioned, together with the REWE Group’s private label brand team, to pursue the following project objectives:
+We were commissioned, together with the internal private label brand team, to pursue the following project objectives:

-- Development and implementation of a customised process for the REWE Group for the systematisation of bundling procurement of private label brands
+- Development and implementation of a customised process for the systematisation of bundling procurement of private label brands

 - Increased collaboration across sales and distribution channels